JDOG787/OAuth-Cord/README.md

 # OAuth-Cord

-A simple library to lighten ans quicken the use of discord's oauth2
+A simple library to lighten and quicken the use of discord's oauth2

 # Docs
 Lets get started with using OAuth-cord!